oatlog/oatlog/doc/extended_abstract/main.typ

 == Termination and scheduling <idea_scheduling_surjectivity>

-Theories with rules that only perform unification and inserts, never create e-classes and are guaranteed to terminate @eqlog.
+Theories with rules that only perform unification are guaranteed to not grow the e-graph.
+Theories with rules that only perform unification and inserts, never creating new e-classes, are guaranteed to converge as there are only a bounded number of e-nodes that one could construct from a bounded number of e-classes.

-Intuitively, this is because if there are finitely many e-classes then there are finitely many inserts that are possible into the database.
-Eqlog @eqlog calls these rules surjective and run them until closure before applying any non-surjective rules.
+Eqlog @eqlog calls these actions surjective and run them to fixpoint before applying any non-surjective rules, i.e. rules that create new e-classes.

-But if most rules are rewrites, then very few rules will be surjective, but we can still derive unifying rules by turning all inserts into premises and keeping the unifications, see @unifyderive.
+If most rules are rewrites then few rules will be surjective, but we can still derive unifying rules from rewriting rules by turning all inserts into premises and keeping the unifications, see
-While this might help shrink the e-graph faster, it's unclear if the extra query is too costly.
+@unifyderive.
+While this might help shrink the e-graph faster, it is unclear if the extra query is too costly.

 #figure(
   ```egglog